9QIX/Google-Cybersecurity-Certification-Notes/IV. Tools of the Trade - Linux and SQL/Week 2/Terms/String data.md

 As an analyst, string data is one of the most common data types you will encounter in Python. **[[String data]]** is data consisting of an ordered sequence of characters.
 It's used to store any type of information you don't need to manipulate mathematically (such as through division or subtraction).
 In a cybersecurity context, this includes IP addresses, usernames, URLs, and employee IDs.

 You'll need to work with these strings in a variety of ways.
 For example, you might extract certain parts of an IP address, or you might verify whether usernames meet required criteria.

+### Techniques for working with strings

+**[[String data]]** is one of the most common data types that you'll encounter when automating cybersecurity tasks through Python, and there are a lot of techniques that make working with strings efficient.
+You can use bracket notation to access characters in a string through their indices.
+You can also use a variety of functions and methods when working with strings, including str(), len(), and .index().